Close

 Anti-Corruption Initiatives

-The Company has established several policies to prevent corruption within Bajaj Auto.
-These are suitably integrated with the business operations.
+The Company has established several policies to prevent corruption within Bajaj Auto Ltd. These are suitably integrated with the business operations.
 The Company also has adequate disclosure practices with regard to anti-corruption activities.
 Some of these practices are given below:

 Signing of the Anti-Corruption Initiative of World Economic Forum (WEF)